Our Commitment to Research Integrity

 Common Ground Research Networks is not-for-profit corporation registered in the State of Illinois, USA, organized and operated pursuant to the General Not For Profit Corporation Act of 1986, 805 ILCS 105/101.01, et seq., (the "Act") or the corresponding section of any future Act.

-Common Ground Research Networks is an independent organization that is funded by: research grants, conference registrations, memberships, article processing charges (APC), subscriptions, content, and software sales.
+Common Ground Research Networks is an independent organization that is funded by: research grants, conference registrations, memberships, Article Publication Charges (APC), subscriptions, content, and software sales.
 Common Ground Research Networks is a member of the following industry associations: Association of American Publishers, Association of Learned and Professional Society Publishers, The Society for Scholarly Publishing, and Crossref.

 All published content is overseen by the Chief Social Scientist, in collaboration with our Research Network Chairs, Advisory Board, and Editorial Board members, Author and Volunteer Peer Reviewers—based on their expertise.
 These roles are clearly marked on each Research Network website.

-Common Ground Research Networks journals and individual articles are available to readers via Membership, standalone subscription or pay-per-view fees.
+Common Ground Research Networks journals and individual articles are available to readers via Membership, standalone subscriptions, or pay-per-view fees.

-At Common Ground Research Networks, we are committed to low-cost access to all our published content.
-We also offer fee waivers of APC/memberships to Emerging Scholars and researchers from developing countries.
-We also review and consider requests for waivers from academics who have insufficient funds to pay an Article Processing Charge / Membership in our Hybrid Open Access journals.
+At Common Ground Research Networks, we are committed to providing low-cost access to all our published content.
+We also consider requests for APC or Membership fee waivers to Emerging Scholars and researchers from developing countries.

 We currently self-archive all content that is no longer published, keeping it assessable in our CGScholar repository.
 We are also working with CLOCKSS to establish longer term system for electronic backup and preservation of access in the event a journal is no longer published.

-Our policy for copyright is clearly stated in our author guidelines, during the submission and contract stages.
-We offer a number of Creative Commons licenses for our hybrid open access journals.
-Immediately upon acceptance, authors are permitted to submit the accepted version of their manuscript with a CC-BY license or a CC-BY-ND license if required, to their funding body or institution for inclusion in their funding body or institution's database, archive, or designated repository.
-This is the version of the paper accepted for publication after changes resulting from peer review, but before editing, formatting, and production of the final PDF by CGRN staff.
+Our policy for copyright is clearly stated in our author guidelines during the submission and rights agreement phases.
+We offer a number of Creative Commons licenses for our Hybrid Open Access journals.
+Immediately upon acceptance, authors are permitted to submit the accepted version of their manuscript with a CC-BY license or a CC-BY-NC-ND license, if required, to their funding body or institution's database, archive, or designated repository.
+This is the version of the paper accepted for publication after changes resulting from peer review but before editing, formatting, and production of the final PDF by CGRN staff.
 There are no fees associated with this option.
-And we have clear and accessible guidance on the form of policies on posting of final accepted versions or published articles on third-party repositories.
-All licensing terms, and names of the copyright holders, are indicated on all published articles, in both HTML and PDF formats.
+We have clear and accessible guidance regarding author rights and permissions for posting the final accepted versions or published articles on third-party repositories.

 All metrics for individual access to content is available on the product page for all journal content in the CGScholar Bookstore.
 For institutional subscribers, we endeavor to ensure that our reporting of content usage remains compliant with the industry standard and the COUNTER Code of Practice.